pph-collective/Paraml.jl/docs/src/index.md

 4. [API](#API)

 ## Motivation
-paraml is a spinoff from [TITAN](https://github.com/marshall-lab/TITAN), an agent based model.
-We have many parameters in that model, many of which are not used in a given run. paraml addresses the following pain points we had:
+Paraml is a spinoff from [TITAN](https://github.com/marshall-lab/TITAN), an agent based model.
+We have many parameters in that model, many of which are not used in a given run.
+Paraml addresses the following pain points we had:

 * Parameters often weren't formally defined/described anywhere - some had comments, some were hopefully named idiomatically.
 This caused issues onboarding new people to using the model.
 * Parameters were statically defined/hard coded, but often we wanted them to be dynamic.